Three more medical workers diagnosed with coronavirus in Kyrgyzstan

 Three new cases of coronavirus infection have been registered among medical workers in Kyrgyzstan.
-The Head of the Public Health Department, Ainura Akmatova, announced at a briefing.
+The Republican Emergency Response Center reported.

-According to her, a health worker became infected in Osh city, 1- in Batken region and 1 — in Jalal-Abad region.
+According to the center, a health worker became infected in Talas region, 2 — in Jalal-Abad region.

-Seven health workers have been discharged from hospitals during the day after recovery, and 15 more — from home isolation.
+Four health workers have been discharged from hospitals during the day after recovery, and eight more — from home isolation.

 Recall, the Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.